ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 `now X holds Y` cannot make `Y` a component part of `X`, only a something carried, contained or supported by `X`.

+Finally, before the "position player in the world model" rule has run, `HolderOf` the player returns the position which the player will once it does; so it now never returns `thedark`, which is not a spatial object.

 ### Invariant

 The following should be now true: